shaikhsharukh/sentiment-based-product-recommendation-system/README.md

 # sentiment-based-product-recommendation-system
 Using Machine learning for text classification and building a user collaborative recommendation system

-App is live on https://sharukhshaikh.herokuapp.com/ you can use username from user_final_rating.pkl for test the application.
+App is live on https://sharukhshaikh.herokuapp.com/ you can use username from user_final_rating.pkl for testing the application.
 You can use "00sab00" as test user also.

 # The problem statement is as below